markjprice/apps-services-net8/docs/ch08-odata.md

     - If you did not complete the task to create the class libraries in *Chapter 3*, then download the solution projects from the GitHub repository.

-4. At the command line or terminal, build the `Northwind.OData.Service` project to make sure the two projects outside the current solution are properly compiled, as shown in the following command:
+4. At the command prompt or terminal, build the `Northwind.OData.Service` project to make sure the projects outside the current solution are properly compiled, as shown in the following command:
 ```
 dotnet build
 ```

-> **Warning!** If you are using Visual Studio 2022, if you try to build the OData project using the **Build** menu then you will get the following error: `error NU1105: Unable to find project information for 'C:\apps-services-net7\Chapter02\Northwind.Common.DataContext.SqlServer\Northwind.Common.DataContext.SqlServer.csproj'.
+> **Warning!** If you are using Visual Studio 2022, if you try to build the OData project using the **Build** menu then you will get the following error: `error NU1105: Unable to find project information for 'C:\apps-services-net8\Chapter03\Northwind.Common.DataContext.SqlServer\Northwind.Common.DataContext.SqlServer.csproj'.
 If you are using Visual Studio, this may be because the project is unloaded or not part of the current solution so run a restore from the command-line.`

 5. In the `Northwind.OData.Service` folder, delete `WeatherForecast.cs`.
 6. In the `Controllers folder`, delete `WeatherForecastController.cs`.